kosniaz/today_i_learned/README.md

 ```
 cat a.txt 2>&1
 ```
-The ampersand is there to enable us to redirect to actual files named '1' or '2'. (in older versions 2>1 actually stderr redirected to stdout).
+The ampersand is there to distinguish from redirection to actual files named '1' or '2'. (in older versions 2>1 actually stderr redirected to stdout).

 We can perform 2 redirections as we have two output streams:
 ```